Philcoin Price Tops $0.0039 on Top Exchanges (PHL)

-Philcoin (PHL) traded flat against the dollar during the twenty-four hour period ending at 8:00 AM ET on August 7th.
-In the last seven days, Philcoin has traded up 44.2% against the dollar.
-Philcoin has a market cap of $244.61 million and $336.14 worth of Philcoin was traded on exchanges in the last day.
-One Philcoin token can currently be purchased for $0.0039 or 0.00000007 BTC on popular cryptocurrency exchanges.
+Philcoin (PHL) traded flat against the US dollar during the 1-day period ending at 8:00 AM E.T. on August 14th.
+Philcoin has a market capitalization of $244.61 million and approximately $0.47 worth of Philcoin was traded on exchanges in the last day.
+Over the last seven days, Philcoin has traded 44.2% higher against the US dollar.
+One Philcoin token can now be bought for approximately $0.0039 or 0.00000007 BTC on popular cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.